-4. Great logos are cohesive.
+2. Great logos are cohesive.

 Think about the Pepsi logo.
 The abstract, stylized red, white and blue icon matches the modern typeface, but would look incongruous with the more classic script used by Coca Cola.

-5. Great logos are versatile.
+5. Great logos are memorable.

-Download our Brand Voice Worksheet below to discover more ways to communicate your promise clearly and effectively to consumers.
+A great logo is just the beginning.
+Download our Brand Voice Workbook below to discover effective ways to communicate your brand's unique message.
 It’s FREE!